-Code of Business Conduct for Directors, Officers, Employees, Consultants, and Representatives
+Code of Business Conduct for Directors, Officers and Employees

-The Board of Directors (“Board”) of Plurilock Security Solutions Inc. (“Plurilock” or the “Company”) has adopted the following Code of Business Conduct (the “Code”) for all directors, officers, employees, consultants and representatives of the Company.
-All subsidiaries of the Company are included in the scope of the Code.
+The Board of Directors (“Board”) of Plurilock Security Inc. (“Plurilock” or the “Company”) has adopted the following Code of Business Conduct (the “Code”) for all directors, officers, employees and staff of the Company.
+All subsidiaries and affiliates of the Company are included in the scope of the Code.

 The purpose of this Code is to promote: